Skip to main content

 What Causes Symbrachydactyly?

-Symbrachydactyly happens before a baby is born.
+Symbrachydactyly develops before a baby is born.
 The arm starts as a small limb bud or bump from the body of the baby.
 Blood vessels help support growth in the limb bud.
 In babies with symbrachydactyly, the hand does not form completely.
 Experts think that is because of decreased blood flow to the limb bud as it develops.

 Any baby can be born with symbrachydactyly.
 It does not run in families.